98h398hrpohpoai/root-on-zfs-systemdboot/efi/EFI/README.md

-Kernel files go into their own directories here, along with any bootloaders (installed by bootctl install).
+Kernel files go into their own directories here, along with any bootloaders (installed via "bootctl install").
 Example directory listing might look like:
 - BOOT
 - Debian-Buster